-Students applying for these scholarships must complete a FAFSA and have a Financial Aid Data Form (FADF) on file.
+Students applying for these scholarships must complete a FAFSA.
 These scholarships are established by public sources and private donors.
 Support is based on the availability of funds.
+Visit the www.dinecollege.edu Office of Financial Aid and Scholarship for links.

-Office of Navajo Nation Scholarship and Financial Assistance (ONNSFA)
+Navajo Nation Scholarship and Financial Assistance (ONNSFA)